Mikael Granlund: Early career

 Arguing his contracts to be void, and considering himself to be a free agent, Granlund signed a contract with HIFK Helsinki for the 2009–10 season; Kärpät challenged his attempts to transfer to HIFK.
 Granlund sued his old team in July 2009 after Kärpät failed to relent, asking a court to cancel his contracts with them and clear the way for him to play with HIFK.
 The two sides reached a settlement a month later, allowing Granlund to transfer to his new team.
 He scored 13 goals and 27 assists in 43 games with HIFK in 2009–10, and led all rookies in scoring with 40 points.
 He was named the winner of the Jarmo Wasama Memorial Trophy as the SM-liiga's top rookie, and with only two penalty minutes in the entire season, he also won the Raimo Kilpiö trophy as the league's most gentlemanly player.
 Additionally, Granlund was voted Finland's young Athlete of the Year for 2009.

-Granlund has played with the Finnish national junior team at both the Under-18 and Under-20 World Championships in 2009 and 2010.
-At the 2010 U18 Championship, Granlund led the tournament in assists with 9, while his 13 total points were third-best as he helped Finland win its second consecutive bronze medal.
-At the 2010 World Junior Championship, he was Finland's top scorer with seven points as the team finished fifth overall.

 Among skaters, Granlund was considered the top European prospect for the 2010 NHL entry draft by the NHL Central Scouting Bureau.
 While scouts have noted his small size at five feet, ten inches, they were impressed with his vision on the ice.
-Granlund was ultimately selected ninth overall in the Draft by the Minnesota Wild.
+Granlund was ultimately selected ninth overall in the draft by the Minnesota Wild.

 As Granlund's contract ran through the 2010–11 season, he returned to HIFK for one more season.
-Suffering a concussion in mid-October, Granlund was sidelined for over two months, missing the 2011 World Junior Championship as a result.
+Suffering a concussion in mid-October, Granlund was sidelined for over two months, missing the 2011 World Junior Championships as a result.
 Acting primarily as a playmaker, Granlund was a key player in helping HIFK win the SM-liiga title.
 Granlund was second in playoff scoring (5–11–16) behind teammate Juha-Pekka Haataja (8–8–16).